cjbattey/popSim/README.md

 # popSim

+NOTE: Development has moved to github.com/cjbattey/driftR.
+Of course there was another program named popSim.

 population genetic simulations inspired by popG (http://evolution.gs.washington.edu/popgen/popg.html)

 To run locally: open Rstudio, download all .R files into your current working directory,